node-task/spec/README.md

 * `error` - Standard mode critical error logging.

-# input buffer specification
+# buffer specification
-> An enhanced buffer interface for piping data between tasks.
+> A buffer interface for piping data between tasks.

 An object with the following properties and methods must be used to represent source data for node-task compliant modules to operate on.